revbayes/revbayes.github.io/tutorials/biogeo/index.md

 *Example results are located at output_example/epoch.\**

-When compared to the ancestral state estimates from the “simple” analysis (Figure [fig:simple_RevGadgets_ase]), these results are far more consonant with what we understand about the origination times of the islands (Table [tab:paleogeo]).
+When compared to the ancestral state estimates from the "simple" analysis (Figure [fig:simple_RevGadgets_ase]), these results are far more consonant with what we understand about the origination times of the islands (Table [tab:paleogeo]).
 First, this reconstruction asserts